 To truly put it to the test I decided to only set it by using a light powder instead of baking my skin with a thicker loose powder and I did not use a setting spray.
 THE RESULTS?

-I’ll firstly mention, that I was asked by my very lovely boyfriend, “if I was even wearing foundation today” (Nice compliment babe!).
+I’ll firstly mention, that I was asked by somebody, “if I was even wearing foundation today” (Nice compliment!).
 Not to mention, telling me that my makeup looked really nice.
 The foundation looked and felt like silk on my skin and did not cling onto any unwanted areas whatsoever.

 Throughout the day I never caught on much that I was even wearing a lot of makeup, since everything I had on felt so light and comfortable.
 I usually get to a stage in my day/evening of wearing makeup where I’m just ready for it to come off so I can scrape my hair back and be snug.
 With this foundation, that feeling didn’t happen once.